theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 # Messaging

-No Whatsapp.
-No Facebook Messenger.
+Try to avoid [Whatsapp](https://ssd.eff.org/en/module/how-use-whatsapp-ios) and Facebook Messenger if you can.

 [Try signal](https://www.signal.org/).

 Telegram could also be fine.

 As always, this is a hairy and conflicting matter.
-Also Whatsapp was "fine" some time ago, in the sense that there wasn't FB behind, there weren't various leaks of information regarding plain-text password etc.

 So it's a difficult matter, right now I'm using Signal and Telegram.
 Let's see what the future holds.